SAP HANA infrastructure configurations and operations on Azure

 - One master node and up to four worker node, the /hana/shared volume would need to be 2 TB of size.

-- One master node and five and eight worker nodes, the size of /hana/shared should be 4 TB.
+- One master node and five to eight worker nodes, the size of /hana/shared should be 4 TB.

 - One master node and 9 to 12 worker nodes, a size of 6 TB for /hana/shared would be required.